AAkinDev/CloudCompass/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of CloudCompass seriously.
+We take the security of CloudProInsights seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 **Please do not report security vulnerabilities through public GitHub issues.**